dresdner353/jbhasd/README.md

 ## Pushing Configuration to the Device

-The example below is how you would cofiguration to a given device and setup its GPIO pins to control any attached hardware or onboard features.
+The example below is how you would push cofiguration to a given device and set up it's GPIO pins to control any attached hardware or onboard features.

 ```
 curl -G  "http://192.168.12.165/json" --data-urlencode 'config={ "zone" : "Prototype 1",